 Generally, IP cameras that support RTSP streaming can be used with Tulip Vision.
-Check the capabilities of your camera for RTSP support, which should be clearly advertised by the vendor.
+Check the capabilities of the camera for RTSP support before purchasing; it should be clearly advertised by the vendor and verified by users.

 Testing the Camera Stream

 If you have the URL on hand, before setting it up in Tulip Vision you can test it to work.
-We recommend using the VLC [link] program to do that.
+We recommend using the VLC link program to do that.
 The testing process is simple: in VLC create a network connection and provide the URL.
-The stream should start playing.
+The stream will then start playing.

 Adding an IP Camera in Vision